lazynormz/ws/README.md

 # Information

-This selfhosted webshop runs on Node v10.15.3
+This selfhosted webshop runs on Node v10.15.3 and MariaDB 10.3

 # Dependencies Used